quintenvandamme/dahliaos/README.md

 -**finalizing**

- - save `./finalize.sh` in your home directory
+ - copy and save `./finalize.sh` from above in your home directory

  - `cd`